 1. Enjoy the process

-We know, the above advice makes buying a car seem like an ordeal, but even those with no interest or passion in a car or truck can -- if the process is given half a chance -- be stimulated by the sheer variety of options available, and the genuine creativity that goes in to today's automotive menu.
-With financing rates low, the American industry on firm financial footing, Japanese plants up and running and the Koreans going like gangbusters, your options have never been better (especially in the "entry-level" category) --- and car ownership never more rewarding.
+We know, the above advice makes buying a car seem like an ordeal, but even those with no interest or passion in a car or truck can — if the process is given half a chance — be stimulated by the sheer variety of options available, and the genuine creativity that goes into today's automotive menu.
+With low financing rates and literally hundreds of great cars to choose from, your options have never been better (especially in the "entry-level" category) — and car ownership never more rewarding.
 Take your time in the process, and you'll be delighted with the outcome for at least the first 48 (or 60) monthly payments.